Jackie Moore (basketball)

-John T. "Jackie" Moore (born September 24, 1932) is a retired American professional basketball player.
+John T. Moore (September 24, 1932 – April 9, 2026) was an American professional basketball player.

+Moore played college basketball for the La Salle Explorers until he was suspended for the 1953–54 season because of academic reasons.

-A 6'5" small forward from La Salle University, Moore played three seasons (1954–1957) in the National Basketball Association as a member of the Syracuse Nationals, Milwaukee Hawks, and Philadelphia Warriors.
+A 6 ft 5 in small forward, Moore played three seasons (1954–1957) in the National Basketball Association as a member of the Syracuse Nationals, Milwaukee Hawks, and Philadelphia Warriors.
 He averaged 2.7 points per game in his NBA career and won a league championship in 1956.

+Moore played for the Sunbury Mercuries of the Eastern Professional Basketball League (EPBL) during the 1954–55 season.
+He returned to the team in 1957 and played three more seasons.

+Moore died on April 9, 2026, at the age of 93.